robocomp/robocomp/README.md

 To connect RoboComp and CoppeliaSim we use *bridges* that are Python components that include PyRep and implement/publish the required RoboComp interfaces.
 So far we have implemented three bridges that are located in this [repo](https://github.com/robocomp/dsr-graph/tree/development/robots_pyrep).
 These bridges interface scenes with Viriato, a simpler world using Viriato's omni base and an empty world with a Pioneer 2AT differential robot.
 The corresponding Coppelia .ttt files can be found [here](https://github.com/robocomp/dsr-graph/tree/development/etc).

+To test RoboComp with Coppelia you need to:

+- Install Coppelia Robotics and Pyrep.
+There are detailed instructions [here](https://github.com/robocomp/robocomp/blob/development/doc/DSR-start.md)
+- Run the bridge, i.e. omniPyrep.py and see that Coppelia starts Ok.
+- Connect your new component to the ports offered in omniPyrep.py or
+- Connect a joystick or XBox pad to omniRep.py using [this component](https://github.com/robocomp/robocomp-robolab/tree/master/components/hardware/external_control/joystickpublish)

 ---------------------------------------------------------------------
 You can find more tutorials on RoboComp in [tutorials](doc/README.md)